stnert/check_systemd/README.md

   -C SECONDS, --dead-timers-critical SECONDS
                         Time ago in seconds for dead / inactive timers to trigger a critical state (by default 7 days).
+  -i, --ignore-inactive-state
+                        Ignore an inactive state on a specific unit.
+Oneshot services for example are only active while running and not enabled.
+The rest of the time they are inactive.
+                        This option has only an affect if it is used with the option -u.
   -v, --verbose         Increase output verbosity (use up to 3 times).
   -V, --version         show program's version number and exit